 While the above measures would serve to dramatically reduce the occurrence of crime, there would still be some incidence of crime.
 There must therefore be some means for dealing with such crimes as do occur, and to provide mechanisms for:

 actually specifying those things which are to be deemed criminal;

 a procedure for determining guilt or innocence of a crime;

-In order to ensure that the people don't pass laws which would violate the non-aggression principle, each law passed by the Minarchist Council would be required to be reviewed and ratified by a Philosophical Court, consisting of multiple Philosophical Judges.
-Those laws which the court found to be consistent with the non-aggression principle would then be ratified, and those which were found to be inconsistent would not be ratified.
+In order to ensure that laws weren’t passed which would violate the non-aggression principle, each law passed by the Minarchist Council would be required to be reviewed and ratified by a Philosophical Court, consisting of multiple Philosophical Judges.
+Those laws which the Philosophical Court found to be consistent with Scionics Philosophy and the non-aggression principle would then be ratified, and those which were found to be inconsistent with them would not be ratified.
 The Philosophical Court would also explain its reasoning for either ratifying or not ratifying and laws, and would also present the dissenting opinion, if any existed.

 Money and Banking

 Governments have historically claimed and exercised power over many aspects of the economy.
 They create the currency, regulate banking and financial institutions, and impose taxation.
 This absolute monopoly upon such vital aspects of the economic system has proven to be a true breeding ground for corruption, abuse and exploitation.
 To understand how Scionism would dispense with all of this, and what would be implemented in its place, it is first necessary to understand the full scope of, and methodology behind, the current government-run financial system.